 Enrollment Changes Before the Semester Begins

 Your enrollment plans are key in the determination of your educational costs.
-If your plans for the upcoming fall or spring semester change from your original enrollment, please contact The Office of Student Financial Services to tell us of the changes to your enrollment or housing arrangements.
+If your plans for the upcoming fall or spring semester change from your original enrollment, please contact Student Financial Services to tell us of the changes to your enrollment or housing arrangements.

 Dropping Courses After The Semester Has Started

 If an undergraduate student drops courses after the semester has started, and if all scholarships, grants and federal aid have been disbursed, their current semester of financial aid will not be affected.
 However, if you have financial aid that has not yet been disbursed, your eligibility will have to be reviewed and you should inquire with your dedicated Financial Aid Counselor and your advisor before you make this change.
 For graduate and law students, this policy does not always apply.
 Please contact our Graduate / Law School Counselor, Mrs. Kristi Emerson (email@example.com) for more information.